Asia Catalyst: Regional Rights Training

 Asia Catalyst's Regional Rights Training Program builds strong coalitions of like-minded CBOs through capacity building and implementation of human rights analysis, documentation and advocacy on a single thematic issues uniting CBOs across Asia.

-In 2015 Asia Catalyst was supporting 16 representatives from eight CBOs from Cambodia, China, Myanmar, and Viet Nam to work on ending discrimination in health care settings against people living with HIV (PLHIV) across the region.
+In 2015 Asia Catalyst was supporting 16 representatives from eight CBOs from Cambodia, China, Myanmar, and Vietnam to work on ending discrimination in health care settings against people living with HIV (PLHIV) across the region.

 Tailored coaching

 Asia Catalyst provides specialized, issue-specific training to individual organizations and small groups with a specific skill-set need, such as strategic planning, fundraising, or volunteer management.
 Tailored Coaching for CBOs typically consist of two three-day workshops with Asia Catalyst over a period of 3–6 months.
 Between workshops, participant organizations complete assignments aimed at implementing the knowledge they have gained at workshops, with Asia Catalyst providing additional mentor support throughout the process.

 Tailored coaching focuses especially on groups from marginalized communities, such as sex workers, drug users, LGBT people, and people living with HIV/AIDS.
 Much of the work has focused on grassroots groups in the People’s Republic of China, as well as groups in Korea, Thailand, and Myanmar (Burma).
 Asia Catalyst’s approach uses tools that have been developed in the field with input from their marginalized groups, and helps each group to develop strategic plans, project timelines, budgets, and volunteer management systems.
-Once this foundation is established, groups may be assisted in developing rights documentation and advocacy projects, working on such issues as discrimination, criminalization and access to health services.
+Once this foundation is established, groups may be assisted in developing rights documentation and advocacy projects, working on such issues as discrimination, criminalization, and access to health services.
 Asia Catalyst trains groups to advocate with local and national officials, the United Nations, and to participate in international meetings.

 Advocacy and research

 Asia Catalyst partners with local groups in China to conduct qualitative research to document human rights abuses that affect the right to health.
 These reports draw on international human rights standards and local laws to make policy recommendations.
-Asia Catalyst’s advocacy work has focused on compensation for victims of the HIV blood disaster, as well as discrimination against people living with HIV/AIDS, and rights issues facing people who use drugs and sex workers.
+Asia Catalyst’s advocacy work has focused on compensation for victims of the AIDS epidemic, as well as discrimination against people living with HIV/AIDS, and rights issues facing people who use drugs and sex workers.

 Advocacy projects have been successful in achieving media attention.
 Asia Catalyst's December 2013 report on Custody and Education, an arbitrary detention system for female sex workers in China, was featured on the front page of the New York Times, as well as in prominent Asian and international newspapers including The Guardian, The Wall Street Journal, The South China Morning Post, and The Taipei Times.
 Its December 2014 research on the living conditions of transgender female sex workers in Beijing and Shanghai was also published in the LGBTQ Policy Journal at the Harvard Kennedy School.